Chapter 12.32

 12.32.010 Definitions.

-A. “Private events” means and includes any activity, celebration, wedding, sporting event, or similar event occurrence which is not open to the public and is conducted, at least in part, in public parks.
+A. “Event” means and includes any activity, celebration, wedding, sporting event, festival, celebration, fair, rally, or similar occurrence which is conducted, at least in part, on city property or in public parks.

 (Ord.
+O2025-008, Amended, 11/18/2025; Ord.
 O2013-018, Amended, 09/17/2013; Ord.
 1222, Amended, 03/20/1990; Ord.
 616, Added, 04/18/1972)

 12.32.020 Rules and regulations.

-For the conduct of persons using or frequenting city public parks, the following rules and regulations to be observed and enforced within the public parks are established:
+For the conduct of persons using or frequenting city property including public parks, the following rules and regulations are established:

 B. No person shall cut, remove, or damage any flowers, turf, trees or shrubs without prior obtained permission from the parks and recreation director or designee.
 This provision applies to all aspects of the natural or landscaped environment and to any structures and prohibits activities such as metal detecting and geocaching where those activities require digging or disturbing the landscape.

-J. City parks are open for public use on a “first come, first served” basis and sports fields and designated shelters on a reservation basis, as coordinated by the parks and recreation director or designee.
+J. City property including parks are open for public use on a “first come, first served” basis and sports fields and designated shelters on a reservation basis, as coordinated by the parks and recreation director or designee.

 P. No person shall erect any tents, bounce houses or any other temporary structures that require ground anchoring without first receiving authorization from the parks and recreation director or designee.